Sheriff's Office

 • Inmates will be allowed to receive up to but not to exceed three (3) books and/or magazines per order from any publisher.

-• If there is concern regarding the appropriateness, authenticity or origin of the materials, the Jail Administration will review the material and determine if the book will be authorized.
+• If there is concern regarding the appropriateness, authenticity or origin of the materials, Corrections Administration will review the material and determine if the material will be authorized.

 Inmate Access to Law Library